livewire/livewire/docs/actions.md

 <input wire:model="query" wire:keydown.enter="searchPosts">
 ```

 You can chain more key aliases after the first to listen for combinations of keys.
-For example, if you wanted to listen for the `Enter` key but only while the `Shift` key is held down, you would write the following:
+For example, if you would like to listen for the `Enter` key only while the `Shift` key is pressed, you may write the following:

 ```html
 <input wire:keydown.shift.enter="...">